 Healthcare providers, including physicians, and third-party payors in the United States and elsewhere will play a primary role in the recommendation and prescription of any product candidates for which we obtain marketing approval.
 Our current and future arrangements with healthcare professionals, principal investigators, consultants, customers and third-party payors subject us to various federal and state fraud and abuse laws and other healthcare laws, including, without limitation, the federal Anti-Kickback Statute, the federal civil and criminal false claims laws and the law commonly referred to as the Physician Payments Sunshine Act and the regulations promulgated thereunder.
-For additional information on the healthcare laws and regulations that we may be subject to, see "Business-Government Regulation and Product Approval."
+For additional information on the healthcare laws and regulations that we may be subject to, see the section captioned "Business-Government Regulation" in our Annual Report.